pascalpp/current-desktop-color/README.md

 ## The problem

-- I'm trying to set the desktop image and fill color programmatically in Mac OS using the `NSWorkspace.shared.setDesktopImageURL` method.
+- I'm trying to set the desktop image and fill color programmatically in macOS using the `NSWorkspace.shared.setDesktopImageURL` method.
 - One of the options for that method is `fillColor`, which is supposed to set the color that shows through transparent desktop images.
-But it doesn't seem to work.
+This used to work, but no longer does.
-- The related method `NSWorkspace.shared.desktopImageOptions` is supposed to return the current desktop image options, including the fill color, but it doesn't seem to work either.
+- The related method `NSWorkspace.shared.desktopImageOptions` is supposed to return the current desktop image options, including the fill color, but this no longer works either.

 I've tested this on three machines.